imliuyzh/143BManager/README.md

-# 143BManager
+# ICSOSProcessManager
-This project develops a simple process and resource manager.
-The manager provides the basic operations invoked by processes to create and destroy processes, and to request and release resources.
+A simple process and resource manager provides the basic operations invoked by processes to create and destroy processes, and to request and release resources.
 A manually invoked timeout function mimics the behavior of preemptive scheduling.

 ## Background
 ### Process